-pcTimerName A plain text name that is assigned to the timer, purely to assist debugging.

-xTimerPeriod The timer period.
+pcTimerName A plain text name that is assigned to the timer, purely to assist debugging. xTimerPeriod The timer period.
+Cannot be 0.
 Timer periods are specified in multiples of tick periods.
 The pdMS_TO_TICKS() macro can be used to convert a time in milliseconds to a time in ticks.
 For example, if the timer must expire after 100 ticks, then xNewPeriod can be set directly to 100.
-Alternatively, if the timer must expire after 500ms, then xNewPeriod can be set to pdMS_TO_TICKS(500), provided configTICK_RATE_HZ is less than or equal to 1000.
+Alternatively, if the timer must expire after 500ms, then xNewPeriod can be set to pdMS TO TICKS(500), provided configTICK RATE HZ is less than or equal to 1000.

-uxAutoReload

-Set to pdTRUE to create an autoreload timer.
+uxAutoReload Set to pdTRUE to create an autoreload timer.
 Set to pdFALSE to create a one-shot timer.